-Coastal exploration on the West Coast is suitable for the whole family and offers a wide variety of coastal activities.
-Here is a list of just some of the great things you can experience along the West Coast.
+Coastal exploration on the West Coast is suitable for the whole family and offers a wide variety of coastal activities:

-- Beachcombing - There is something so special about walking a beach.
-Search for pounamu or just enjoy a stunning sunset.
+- Beachcombing: There is something so special about walking a beach.
+Search for pounamu (jade) or just enjoy a stunning sunset.

 If you are driving anywhere along the West Coast, you are bound to see some coastline.
 The roads hug much of the West Coast and where it doesn't you are often afforded coastal views from ranges and viewpoints.